Topic: Worship. Categories: Experience God> Know God>

 Listen to the full sermon.

 It is such a privilege to come together as one in unity of Spirit and worship the Living God.
-Each one of us on an individual journey and with all our stuff, worshipping in unity of Spirit and truth, testifying of who God is and what He has done.
+Each one on an individual journey and with all our stuff together of one accord, to worship the Living God.

 1 Kings 6:12-13 “Concerning this temple which you are building, if you walk in My statutes, execute My judgments, keep all My commandments, and walk in them, then I will perform My word with you, which I spoke to your father David.
 And I will dwell among the children of Israel, and will not forsake My people Israel.”